adicarlisle/adicarlisle/README.md

 ## Welcome to my profile 👋

-- 🔭 I’m currently working on my Profile
+- 🔭 I’m currently collecting as many prospective coding challenges that I can put on Github and cleaning up my Linkedin
 - 🌱 I’m currently learning Bioinformatic Programming
 - 📫 How to reach me: [Email](mailto:adicarlisle@gmail.com)
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: There is Poetry that is valid Perl.
+Here is a link to some [PerlsOfWisdom](https://www.perlmonks.org/?node=Perl%20Poetry), give it time to think.

 <p align="center">